 What are the requirements for being a registered agent?

 A registered agent must be an adult or an authorized business available during normal business hours at a street address in the state in which the business is formed.
 For privacy and convenience reasons, many businesses choose a third party, such as a commercial registered agent, to serve as their registered agent.

 Can I change my registered agent to Anderson Advisors?

 Yes, you can change the registered agent of an existing corporation or LLC.
 Doing so typically requires a fee and filing with your state.
-If you want Anderson Advisors to be your business’s registered agent, we will file the required documentation at no additional cost.
-Sometimes we even have special promotions that may cover all costs.
-Contact us today to see what promotions we currently have.
+If you want Anderson Advisors to be your businesss’ registered agent, we will file the required documentation at no additional cost.
+Sometimes, we even have special promotions that may cover all costs.
+Contact us today to see our current promotions.

 Can I use the registered agent address for all my business mail?